Nap: Duration classifications

-Sara Mednick conducted a study experimenting on the effects of napping, caffeine, and a placebo.
-Her results showed that a 60–90-minute nap is more effective than caffeine in memory and cognition.

 Benefits to napping

 Learning and memory

 Research suggests that shorter, habitual naps after instruction offer the most benefits to learning.
 The benefits to alertness show no change based on duration of the nap for combating post-lunch dip, even for naps as short as 10 minutes.
 Napping enhances alertness in young adults and adolescents during afternoons' performances, which affect efficiency.
 Additionally, pre-teens who nap regularly during the day demonstrate better sleep at night.
 In younger children, napping increased drowsiness even while improving memory recall.

 For students of all ages, napping during the school day showed benefits to reaction time and recall of declarative memory of new information, especially if the naps remain in slow-wave sleep, i.e. less than an hour in length.

+Some studies have shown that a 60–90-minute nap can be more effective than caffeine alone for memory and cognition.

 Cognitive capacity

 In adults, a causal association has been found between habitual daytime napping and larger brain volume.
 Brain volume normally declines with age, and is associated with neurodegenerative disease.
 Earlier studies have shown benefits of napping for cognitive performance for healthy adults.